BojanKomazec/bash-demo/README.md

 Without `-e`, `read` treats input as plain text, meaning:
 * Arrow keys print `^[[A`, `^[[B`, `^[[C` or `^[[D` instead of navigating.
 * No command history or editing features.

+`read` does not interpret escape sequences in prompt message.
+The workaround is to print the message as `echo -e` or `printf` before the `read`.